A CutFEM divergence-free discretization for the Stokes problem: Stability

 \begin{theorem} There exists a constant $\theta>0$ and a constant $h_0>0$ such that we have the following result for $h\leq h_0$

-The constant $\theta>0$ is independent and $h$. \end{theorem} The proof of this theorem in the case $k=d=2$ can be found in \cite[Section 4.2]{LNO}.
-The general case $k\ge d$ ($d\in \{2,3\}$) follows verbatim using the $\bpol_d-\pol_0$ stability result in \cite{GuzmanMaxim18}; thus the proof of Theorem \ref{Thm1} is omitted.
+The constant $\theta>0$ is independent of $h$. \end{theorem} The proof of this theorem in the case $k=d=2$ can be found in \cite[Section 4.2]{LNO}.
+The general case $k\ge d$ ($d\in \{2,3\}$) follows verbatim using the $\bpol_d-\pol_0$ stability result in \cite{GuzmanMaxim18}: A local inf-sup stability result for $q\in\pol_{k-1}(K)$ with $\int_K q=0$ on the CT split of each $K\in\calT_h^i$ (Theorem~3.1 in~\cite{Guz2}) is applied together with the global inf-sup stability of $\bpol_d-\pol_0$ element for the macro-triangulation $\calT_h^i$.
+These two results are combined by standard arguments, see e.g. Lemma~4.7 in \cite{LNO} or Proposition~6.1 in \cite{Guz2}, to yield \eqref{inf-sup}.
+We skip including further details.

 \begin{corollary} The following stability is satisfied

 where $\theta_* > 0$ is independent of $h$ and the position of $\Gamma$ in the mesh. \end{corollary} \begin{proof} Fix some $q\in Q_h$.
 By \cite[Lemma 5.1]{MassingLarsonLoggRognes}, for each pair of triangles $K_1$ and $K_2$ in $\mct^{ct}$ with $\p K_1\cap \p K_2=F\in \mcf^{ct,e}$ we have